Bank pool loan

 A bank pool loan (BPL) is a fairly new form of loan, used by US based firms trading on public markets that need funding of under $10,000,000.
 In a BPL, a group of European based banks (the pool), create a European firm whose sole purpose is to loan money to a US based company.
 Because this loan to the European based bank is completely insured, the BPL does not have as high a risk if the loan is defaulted on.
 Additionally, the pool actually makes more annual interest than if they were to loan money traditionally.
 This allows US based firms to borrow as much as $10,000,000 completely interest free as long as it is backed by collateral of some sort (usually stock).
 The Regulations require that the loan be of "good value" and so the newly formed European company usually requires securities to back the loan to pass this qualification.

-As its initial intentions are to help induce European companies to invest abroad, it in fact has become a cheap way for low priced companies un the us over the counter markets like the OTCBB and the Pink Sheets to fund their companies by purposely defaulting on the loan and forfeiting the shares.
+It has become a low-cost method for low priced companies in the US over the counter markets like the OTCBB and the Pink Sheets to fund their companies by purposely defaulting on the loan and forfeiting the shares.